InstagramScheduling

 Yes.
 You can schedule Reels in Meta Business Suite or via third-party tools like PostEverywhere.
 Upload a 9:16 video (≤90s), add caption/cover, and set a time.
 Note: You can't access Instagram's trending audio library when scheduling—edit Reels with audio in the app first, then export and upload.

-How do I schedule Instagram posts from desktop?
+How do I schedule Instagram Reels from desktop?

-Use Meta Business Suite on desktop: Create post → Instagram → upload content → add caption/hashtags → Schedule → select date/time → confirm.
-It's free and supports Reels, feed posts, carousels, and Stories.
+Use Meta Business Suite on desktop: Create post → Instagram → Select "Reel" → upload vertical video (9:16) → add caption/hashtags/cover → Schedule → select date/time → confirm.
+It's free but requires linking Instagram to a Facebook Page.
 Third-party tools add batch upload and cross-posting to TikTok, YouTube Shorts, and Facebook.

 Not natively.
-Meta Business Suite requires you to schedule each post individually.
-Third-party tools like PostEverywhere let you batch upload 10-20 posts at once and schedule them in one session, saving hours.
+Meta Business Suite requires you to schedule each Reel individually.
+Third-party tools like PostEverywhere let you batch upload 10-20 Reels at once and schedule them in one session, saving hours.

-How far in advance can I schedule Instagram posts?
+How far in advance can I schedule Instagram Reels?

 Meta Business Suite: up to 75 days ahead.
 Third-party tools: 1-6 months ahead (but we recommend staying within 2-3 weeks for trend relevance and timely content).